As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

-A plugin is a software component that adds a specific feature to an existing third party computer programme.
+A plugin is a software component that adds a specific feature to an existing third-party computer program.

-Example of a Plugin is Vray.
-Vray is produced by Chaos group and is supported by Revit, Sketchup, 3ds Max, Maya, Rhinoceros and many other third party software.
+An example of a Plugin is Vray.
+Vray is produced by Chaos Group and is supported by Revit, Sketchup, 3ds Max, Maya, Rhinoceros and much other third-party software.

 Vray produces quick photo-realistic renderings, walkthroughs and animations.
 It is the choice of many architects.

-For quality, fast and easy architectural visualization and walkthroughs, architects should stick with vray as it works as a plugin for either the Sketchup, Revit or Archicad and guarantees very superior quality renderings.
+For quality, fast and easy architectural visualization and walkthroughs, architects should stick with Vray as it works as a plugin for either Sketchup, Revit or Archicad and guarantees very superior quality renderings.